Louisville Truck Accident Lawyer

 Free Consultation & No Fee Guarantee

-Mike Schafer is ‘The Lawyer Who Wrote The Book’ on accident cases and if you’ve been in a truck accident, you may have some questions.
+The firm’s founder, Mike Schafer, is ‘The Lawyer Who Wrote The Book’ on accident cases, and if you’ve been in a truck accident, you may have some questions.
 We have the answers!

 • Call 9-1-1 and report the accident.